aws-neuron/aws-neuron-sdk/neuron-runtime/nrt-configurable-parameters.rst

   see :ref:`neuron-migrating-apps-neuron-to-libnrt` for more details.

-By default, Neuron Runtime initializes all the cores present in the system and reserves them for the current process.
+By default, NeuronX Runtime initializes all the cores present in the system and reserves them for the current process.

 .. note::